srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 ##  What is the distinction between client-side and server-side JavaScript?
 **Client-Side JavaScript**

     * Execution Environment:

-Runs in the user’s browser.
+**Runs in the user’s browser.**
-Directly interacts with the HTML and CSS to create dynamic and interactive web pages.
+        - Directly interacts with the HTML and CSS to create dynamic and interactive web pages.
-Common Uses:
+**Common Uses:**

-Manipulating the DOM (Document Object Model) to update the UI.
+   - **Manipulating the DOM** (Document Object Model) to update the UI.
+   -
-Handling user events like clicks, form submissions, and mouse movements.
+   - Handling user events like **clicks, form submissions, and mouse movements**.
+   -
-Validating user input before it is sent to the server.
+   - Validating user input before it is sent to the server.
+   -
-Making asynchronous requests to the server using AJAX or Fetch API to update parts of the web page without reloading.
+   - Making **asynchronous requests to the server using AJAX or Fetch API to update parts of the web page without reloading**.
-Advantages:
+   -
+**Advantages:**

-Reduces server load by handling tasks on the client side.
+    -  Reduces server load by handling tasks on the client side.
-Provides a more responsive and interactive user experience.
+    -  Provides a more responsive and interactive user experience.
-Immediate feedback to the user without needing to communicate with the server.
+    - Immediate feedback to the user without needing to communicate with the server.

-## What is the distinction between client-side and server-side JavaScript?
+**Server-Side JavaScript**

+Execution Environment:

+**Runs on the server.**
+        - Typically used with **environments like Node.js**.
+**Common Uses:**

+   -  Handling database operations (**CRUD operations**).

+   - Managing server-side logic and business rules.

+   - Authenticating and authorizing users.

+   - Serving dynamic content based on user requests.

+   - Performing complex calculations and data processing.
+   -
+**Advantages:**

+   - Can access server resources like databases and file systems.
+   - Provides more security for sensitive operations and data.
+   - Centralized control over the application logic.